blaisewang/AlgorithmAnalysis.Swift/README.md

 Given a sequence of weighted edges `[((Character, Character), Int)]`, the `(Character, Character)` means a directed edge from the first `Character` to the second `Character` of the tuple.
 The `Int` means the weight of the edge.

 Use `.shortestPaths(sourceNode: Character))` to get the result.

+## APSP with Matrix Multiplication

+To find all pairs shortest paths in a weighted graph with positive or negative edge weights (but with no negative cycles).

+Given a sequence of weighted edges `[((UInt, UInt), UInt)]`, the `(UInt, UInt)` means a directed edge from the first `UInt` to the second `UInt` of the tuple.
+The third `UInt` means the weight of the edge.

+Use `.allPairsShortestPaths` to get the shortest paths of every pair of nodes and its distance.